rust-lang/reference/src/attributes.md

 on Attributes in [ECMA-335], with the syntax coming from [ECMA-334] \(C#).

 r[attributes.inner]
-_Inner attributes_, written with a bang (`!`) after the hash (`#`), apply to the item that the attribute is declared within.
+_Inner attributes_, written with a bang (`!`) after the hash (`#`), apply to the form that the attribute is declared within.

 r[attributes.outer]
-_Outer attributes_, written without the bang after the hash, apply to the thing that follows the attribute.
+_Outer attributes_, written without the bang after the hash, apply to the form that follows the attribute.

 r[attributes.input]
 The attribute consists of a path to the attribute, followed by an optional